texonica/company-dashboard/memory-bank/progress.md

 - Initialized project documentation and Memory Bank
 - Defined high-level requirements and project scope
 - Established basic architectural approach
-- Identified key integration points with AITable.ai
-- Defined home page requirements for active projects display
 - Set up environment variables for AITable API integration (Projects, Clients, Members, UW LeadGen)
-- Implemented backend API routes for projects and clients
+- Implemented secure backend API routes for projects and clients with:
+  - Proper error handling with specific status codes
+  - Client name resolution from client IDs
+  - Media buyer information retrieval from members table
-- Created ActiveProjects and DashboardContent components
+- Created ActiveProjects component with:
-- Configured secure AITable API token handling
+  - Project data display in tabular format
+  - Team-based grouping
+  - Sorting by start date
+  - Status indicators with color coding
+  - Client and media buyer name resolution
+- Implemented DashboardContent component for the main dashboard layout
-- Implemented comprehensive error handling in API routes
+- Created custom AITable API client with comprehensive error handling
-- Added test route for AITable connection verification
+- Added project status visualization on the dashboard home page

 ## Current Status
-The project is in the initial implementation phase.
-We have established the core architecture and begun implementing the dashboard for Texonica.com.
+The project is in the active implementation phase.
+We have established the core architecture and implemented the main dashboard for Texonica.com displaying active projects.
 The backend API for secure AITable.ai integration has been set up with proper configuration for all required tables.
-We have implemented API routes for projects and clients with robust error handling, and created frontend components for displaying the data.
-The ActiveProjects component has been implemented and is connected to the backend API.
-We now need to complete the active projects display with all required fields and implement the financial reporting panels.
+We have implemented detailed API routes for projects with robust error handling, client name resolution, and media buyer integration.
+The ActiveProjects component has been created and connected to the backend API, allowing users to view projects grouped by team and sorted by start date.
+We are now working on enhancing the project information display with calculated fields like months active, implementing authentication, and preparing for the financial reporting panels implementation.

 ## What Works
 - Documentation structure established
 - High-level architecture defined
 - Key requirements identified
 - Integration strategy outlined
-- Home page requirements specified
 - Environment configuration for AITable API (all tables)
+- Secure backend API routes for accessing AITable.ai
 - Project and client data retrieval from AITable
+- Team-based grouping of projects
+- Sorting projects by start date
-- Error handling for API failures
+- Error handling for API failures with descriptive messages
 - Dashboard content layout
-- Active projects component structure connected to backend
+- Active projects component with proper data display
+- Client name resolution from client IDs
+- Media buyer resolution from member IDs
+- Stage visualization with color coding

 ## What's Left
-- Complete home page implementation with all required project fields
-- Enhance backend API for retrieving team members information
-- Implement data transformation for calculating months active and other metrics
+- Add months active calculation based on start date
-- Implement sorting and filtering functionality
+- Implement additional sorting and filtering options
 - Set up Firebase authentication
 - Implement role-based access control
 - Develop financial reporting panels
-- Create visualizations for key metrics
+- Create specialized data visualizations
-- Improve loading states and user feedback
-- Optimize data fetching and caching
+- Optimize data fetching with SWR caching
-- Implement testing
+- Implement testing infrastructure
+- Add UW LeadGen components and dashboard views
+- Create detailed client views
+- Implement export functionality
+- Add custom reporting features
 - Set up deployment pipeline
-- Create UW LeadGen components and dashboard views

 ## Known Issues
-- Need to optimize AITable.ai API calls to prevent rate limiting
+- Need to implement proper caching to prevent API rate limiting
-- Security considerations for handling private financial data
-- Potential performance concerns with large datasets
-- Complexity of financial reporting requirements
+- Some AITable relation fields need better handling
+- Authentication with role-based access not yet implemented
+- Months active calculation needs to be added
+- Advanced filtering not yet implemented
-- Need for efficient data refresh mechanisms
+- Need a strategy for handling real-time data updates
-- Handling relationships between team members and projects efficiently